davegoblue/TestCodingShortcuts/README.md

 * Exercise001 is for a general algorithm for lookups, aggregation/calculation, and graphing
 * TaverasRforExcel is for expanding on tips and tricks from Taveras (author of "R for Excel") with some of my explorations

-### Expansion ideas for 22-FEB-2016
+### Expansions week of 22-FEB-2016
-* Exercise002 is for both simplifying the Exercise001 code and then expanding it to include covariance
+* Exercise002 is for simplifying the Exercise001 code
+* Exercise003 is for adding to the Exercise002 code the ability to calculate all possible outcomes
+* CheckSDPopSamp is for showing the sample vs. population calculations for variance and standard deviation